huaweicloud/spring-cloud-huawei-samples/basic/README.md

 A Microserivce using Spring Cloud with a REST interface.

 * consumer
 A Microserivce using Spring Cloud with a REST interface.
-Consumer calls provider with RestTemplate.
+Consumer calls provider with RestTemplate and Feign.
 * gateway
 A Microserivce using Spring Cloud Gateway to forward requests to consumer.